oitzujoey/duck-lisp/language.md

  (print x))  (; ⇒ 9)
 ```

 `funcall` can be used to explicitly force calling the macro as a function.
+This only works in compile-time code.

 ```lisp
 (comptime